 New statistical methods developed first by Makowski et al. (2020) provide a framework which allows for standardization in statistical approach, quantification of uncertainty, and a means to evaluation differences in CNDCs for various G x E interactions.
 In short, this novel framework implements a hierarchical Bayesian model which simultaneously identifies critical N points using the linear-plateau method (e.g., Justes et al., 1994) while fitting the negative exponential curve which defines critical N concentration.
 The advantage of this method is that it fits the CNDC from the whole set of experimental data and removes the arbitrary intermediate step of separately identifying critical N points.
 While this approach is newly developed, it has already been used by Ciampiti et al. (2021) to evaluate differences in CNDCs across G x E interactions for maize cropping systems.

-Building upon the previous work, the objectives of this paper are to 1) develop CNDCs using the hierarchical Bayesian framework for potato varieties in Minnesota (from not yet published experimental data) and for potato varieties in Argentina, Canada, and Belgium (from previously published experimental data), 2) compare CNDCs across G x E interactions based on the uncertainty in critical N concentration and curve parameters identified with the hierarchical Bayesian framework, 3) determine optimal methods to communicate uncertainty in critical N concentration for use in propagation to secondary computations (e.g., NNI), and 4) compare CNDCs developed with the hierarchical Bayesian framework methods to previously published CNDCs for the same data with different statistical methods.
+Building upon the previous work, the objectives of this paper are to 1) develop CNDCs using the hierarchical Bayesian framework for potato varieties in Minnesota (from both previously published and unpublished experimental data) and for potato varieties in Argentina, Canada, and Belgium (from previously published experimental data), 2) compare CNDCs across G x E interactions based on the uncertainty in critical N concentration and curve parameters identified with the hierarchical Bayesian framework, 3) identify the optimal methods to determine uncertainty in critical N concentration for use in propagation to secondary computations (e.g., NNI), and 4) compare CNDCs developed with the hierarchical Bayesian framework methods to previously published CNDCs for the same data with different statistical methods.

 2. Materials and Methods